Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 We did our walk independently (and will for the other stages) but you can do it as part of a guided group tour.
 Tour agencies such as Explore Norfolk UK offer a variety of itineraries of different lengths, routes and prices.
 If you want to do the whole route independently but don’t fancy carrying heavy bags you can arrange baggage transfer with HikeHelp and Move My Bags.

-Both Mum and I thoroughly enjoyed walking the Norfolk Coast Path from Hunstanton to Brancaster Staithe section.
+Mum and I thoroughly enjoyed walking the Norfolk Coast Path from Hunstanton to Brancaster Staithe section.
 And, that’s the beauty of the Norfolk Coast path, is that you can do as little or as much as you want.

 I wish we’d had the chance to return to complete more of it together, but I shall complete the rest in Mum’s memory.

-Pin me for later!
+Enjoy this post?
+Pin it for later!

 Partnership Disclosure: The White Horse Inn provided us with a complimentary one-night stay with breakfast.
 This did not influence my post in any way and as always I’ve provided a balanced and honest review.
 Read more in our full Partnership Disclosure.